 Case study: a commercial solution

-Having now rounded out the release of our new-look Connective Home Loans product portfolio with the launch of Connective Resolve, a commercial property finance solution funded by Thinktank, we will be sitting down with some of our brokers over the coming weeks to understand how the new products are performing at the frontline.
+Having now rounded out the release of our new-look Connective Home Loans product portfolio with the launch of Connective Advance, a commercial property finance solution funded by Thinktank, we will be sitting down with some of our brokers over the coming weeks to understand how the new products are performing at the frontline.

 This week we talk to Connective broker, Sandeep Jagtap at FinSource, about his first experience in writing our new commercial property solution and how he was able to secure funding for a client who had been rejected by a major bank.